-Even if we are not at fault and you are not a consumer who has a right to change their mind (see clause 13.1), you can still end the contract before it is completed, but you may have to pay us compensation.
+Even if we are not at fault, you may still be able to end the contract before it is completed, but this may be subject to deductions and/or you may have to pay us compensation.
 A contract for services is completed when we have finished providing the services and you have paid for them.
-If you want to end a contract before it is completed where we are not at fault and you are not a consumer who has changed their mind, just contact us to let us know.
-The contract will end immediately and we will refund any sums paid by you for products not provided but we may deduct from that refund (or, if you have not made an advance payment, charge you) reasonable compensation for the net costs we will incur as a result of your ending the contract.14.
-How to end the contract with us (including if you are a consumer who has changed their mind)
+If you want to end a contract before it is completed where we are not at fault, just contact us to let us know.
+If this is possible, the contract will end and we will refund any sums paid by you for products not provided but we may deduct from that refund (or, if you have not made an advance payment, charge you) reasonable compensation for the net costs we will incur as a result of your ending the contract.14.
+How to end the contract with us

 14.2 When your refund will be made

-We will make any refunds due to you as soon as possible.
-If you are a consumer exercising your right to change your mind then your refund will be made within 14 days of your telling us you have changed your mind.15.
+We will make any refunds due to you as soon as possible.15.
 Our rights to end the contract

 15.1 We may end the contract if you break it

 We may at any time end the contract for an order and/or close out all or part of any order from the market and/or amend the order to reflect a change in the exchange rate by writing to you if: